jpegleg/eaas-deployment-d/README.txt

 Build steps:
-Get yourself a Ubuntu 20 install with microk8s and docker in the PATH chmod +x install
+Get yourself a Ubuntu 18 or 20, install with microk8s and docker in the PATH chmod +x install
 ./install